comp423-23f/csxl-final-team-a1/docs/equipment-reservation-system-design-doc.md

 1. Entering unique ID number or scanning a QR code to find the item in the database.
 2. Save the check-in to a database.

+### Story H

+As Sally Student, I should be able to see my checkout history, because I want to keep track of the I have checked out and all my due dates.

 ### Opportunities for Extra Stories